aNap73/Bamazon/README.md

 1) use the arrow keys to select a product from the list.
 2) Hit enter to select the product you wish to buy.
 3) Now you may select how many of that product you wish to buy; this must be a positive   number.
 4) If you picked the wrong product just select 0 as your quantity.
+Do not tell the customers this is a sure fire way to ensure we make more sales!
 5) After selecting a quantity bamazon will ask you if you wish to continue shopping.
 Y to continue or N to leave the program.

 ![purchase bamazon](./bc2.gif "Buy!")